Tag Archives: Linux

 19 July 2025

 It’s difficult to describe in one post what thousands of books have been written about in a thousand pages, but today we’ll try to quickly review the basics of how hosts communicate on a network.
-First, let’s talk about the OSI and TCP/IP models, then about packet structure and connection establishment, and finally, we’ll… Read More »
+First, let’s talk about the OSI and TCP/IP models, then about packet structure and connection establishment, and finally, we’ll look… Read More »

 Arch Linux: linux-firmware-nvidia: /usr/lib/firmware/nvidia/ exists in filesystem